EnergyEconomyDecoupling/CL-PFU-JOSS-Paper/paper.Rmd

 from the [IEA][link-ieaweeb]'s
 world energy balances
 [@Ayres:2003ec; @Serrenho:2014aa; @Brockway:2014aa; @Brockway:2015aa].
-Data were in varying and inconsistent formats.
+Data were stored in varying and inconsistent formats.
+A different attempt to create an SEA database estimated technical energy efficiencies of end-use machines by economic status in a country, thereby precluding the use of the database for energy-economy studies [@De-Stercke:2014].

 The authors of this paper and others in the field wanted to expand SEA to cover all countries, but the spreadsheet approach to SEA was deemed not scalable.
-We created a suite of `R` packages to create a database^[Strictly speaking, we create data frames of matrices, not a structured database.] of PFU data (the PFU Database) for all countries in the world from 1960--2020.
-The packages enable, for the first time, scalable SEA.
-This paper describes the design of those packages and demonstrates briefly their use.
+A new approach to SEA was needed, one that scaled across all countries for many years without relying on economic data to estimate technical efficiencies.

 # Design of `R` packages